(b. 1985, Innsbruck, Austria)

 Nowadays this entity isn’t as strong – most of the time.” – 2018

-In mid 2019 Fambri resumed painting and is currently working on a new cycle as well as several other projetcs which he creates in his studio and, on occasion, in public spaces around his home state.
+Lukas Fambri is currently working on several projetcs, including a new cycle of “panic paintings” which he creates in his studio and, on occasion, in public spaces around his home state.
 Fambri is represented by Kass Gallery, Innsbruck.
 He lives in Tyrol.